The Sport Premium Plan

 At St. Luke’s we use the allocated funding to improve the quality and breadth of curriculum PE and sport.

-Hiring a qualified sports coach to provide two after-school clubs:
+We have hired a qualified sports coach from Progressive Sports to provide three after-school clubs:

-In addition to this, the coach runs and coordinates lunch time activities in KS2, together with the involvement of a team of enthusiastic lunch time organisers.
+In addition to this, the coach runs and coordinates lunch time activities for all of KS2, together with the involvement of a team of enthusiastic lunch time organisers.

 Lunch times are extremely well organised with a variety of activities and sports available to interest the vast majority of our children.

 We continue to subscribe to the ‘Active Schools Programme’ where a range of sports or activities are offered to the children in KS2.
-The Boxercise and Taekwondo clubs prove to be very popular with our children, so much so that we ran the Taekwondo club twice to meet demand!
+The Taekwondo and Tennis clubs proved to be very popular with our children.
+We have also recently introduced Bollywood Dance which is a great success, attracting many children who have not taken part in clubs previously.

-A Newly Qualified Teacher is receiving training in all aspects of the P.E curriculum and has been enthused by the training she has received so far.
+Two Newly Qualified Teachers are receiving training in all aspects of the P.E curriculum and are finding the training beneficial and appropriate to their needs.

 A range of resources have been bought to replenish and replace our current stock.
-This includes new movement tables for gymnastics and a variety of equipment to use during lunchtimes to satisfy the interest of all the children.
+This will include the purchase of new Gymnastic mats, a music system and a variety of equipment to use during lunchtimes to satisfy the interest of all the children.

 Please Click HERE to see how the sport funding is being spent at St Luke's.